dmv7zero3/babes-club-website/notes/user-dashboard-backend-plan.md

 - Allow authenticated Babes Club members to view and update their profile information.
 - Surface order history sourced from Stripe (charges/payment intents linked to the customer record).
-- Display NFT ownership sourced from the Babes Club NFT marketplace.
 - Provide a unified API that powers the React dashboard via API Gateway and Lambda (Python 3.12).

 ## High-Level Architecture